 Even if you aren’t too keen a swimmer yourself, you can surely appreciate the river-like ambience it brings to the development – that and the fact that because of its sheer size, it does provide a good amount of separation between the blocks.
 It’s no Ki Residences when it comes to not facing your neighbour, but the blocks certainly have been smartly positioned such that it is less of an issue, unlike smaller developments.

 Another great move by the developers is that each residential block will be elevated 19 metres above the ground.
 This means that even the lowest floor will have some semblance of views of the extensive grounds, and the higher floors will have better views of its green surroundings.

-Plus this also provides additional privacy, both to residents using the facilities (sun lounging or swimming), and to those who live on the lower levels.
+This also provides additional privacy, both to residents using the facilities (sun lounging or swimming) and to those living on the lower levels.

 Again, please be aware that staying at this end of the development (Blocks 51, 53, 55, 57) means your walking times to the bus stop by the AYE will be greatly extended.